josephwilk/prometheus-clj/README.md

 # Prometheus

 A very rough Clojure wrapper around [Prometheus](http://prometheus.io/), an open-source service monitoring system and time series database.
+Unlike https://github.com/soundcloud/prometheus-clj it has no coupling to Ring or compojure.

 ## Usage